HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

 - [`docs/operations/observability_plan.md`](operations/observability_plan.md)
 - [`docs/status/ci_health.md`](status/ci_health.md)

+**Recent progress**

+- GitHub issue automation is live and validated through the `alert_drill` dispatch input in CI.
+- Flake telemetry captured in `tests/.telemetry/flake_runs.json` with documentation in the observability plan.
+- CI health dashboard refreshed with formatter expansion notes and alert-drill references.

 **Now**

-- [x] Decide on the alert delivery channel and document the rationale and owners in the observability plan (GitHub issue automation is live; Slack/webhook mirroring still pending).
+- [ ] Document the Slack/webhook integration plan (owners, secrets, rollout steps)
+      directly in the observability plan and CI health snapshot.
-- [ ] Prepare a test failure to validate end-to-end notifications before relying on the channel.
+- [ ] Automate ingestion of `tests/.telemetry/flake_runs.json` into a lightweight
+      dashboard or summary table that highlights retry frequency and failure types.
+- [ ] Publish the alert-drill calendar (quarterly cadence) and add a checklist for pre/post drill verification steps.

 **Next**

-- [ ] Publish or update the CI health dashboard or README section with formatter and coverage telemetry.
-- [x] Add pytest flake metadata collection or similar artifacts to the CI run.
-- [ ] Backfill historical flakes (where possible) and link the JSON artifact in the observability plan for quick access.
+- [ ] Deliver the Slack/webhook bridge once credentials are provisioned and run a forced-failure drill to validate the end-to-end flow.
+- [ ] Expand telemetry capture to include coverage trendlines and formatter adoption metrics with references in CI artifacts.
+- [ ] Evaluate whether runtime (non-CI) observability hooks belong in this initiative or a follow-on roadmap.

 **Later**